Saief1999/CheatSheets/swing-videos.md

 ### Adding  dependencies

-We start by copying this from this block from https://mvnrepository.com/artifact/org.springframework.boot/spring-boot-starter-parent
+We start by copying this dependency from https://mvnrepository.com/artifact/org.springframework.boot/spring-boot-starter-parent

 ```xml
 <dependency>